LNshuti/international-trade-ilustrated/README.md

 **EDA: Exploratory Data Analysis**
 --------------------------------

-Below we plot trade relationships between the United States, China, Russia, Japan, and the European Union.
+Below we plot trade relationships between the United States, China,and Russia.
 For this plot, we sum data for the latest available year, 2020.  **Trade balance** is measured in **Billions US dollars**.

 ![](output/deficit_plot_us_chn_rus.png)